nerdk312/nerdk312.github.io/research.md

 [[Paper]](https://www.overleaf.com/project/5d73620341090c00015db1a3)

 ##  Development of a motion and   muscle sensing human-machine interface
-Training Linear Discriminant analysis and Support Vector Machine classifiers to classify te Mechanomyography signals from different  hand gestures.
+Training Linear Discriminant analysis and Support Vector Machine classifiers to classify Mechanomyography signals from different hand gestures.
 Using the trained classifiers to develop a game to aid stroke victims to regain functionality in their hands.
 Nawid Keshtmand, Ravi Vaidyanathan
 MSc Thesis: Imperial College London [[Paper]](https://www.overleaf.com/project/5d5587e5bb34bd0cc71b9505)